michaelcpuckett/sw-app-router/README.md

 ## Features

-- **Dynamic Routing**: Similar to Next.js, routes are defined in a directory structure and handled dynamically.
+- **App Router**: Similar to Next.js, routes are defined as a directory structure, which can include dynamic paths.
 - **React SSR**: Uses React for rendering the initial HTML and for hydrating components on the client.
 - **Static File Handling**: Static files are cached and served by the service